 VIRGINIA BEACH, Va.
-(WAVY) — A Virginia Beach man was arrested following a fatal accident that killed a survey crew member on I-64 late March.
+(WAVY) — A Virginia Beach man was arrested following a fatal accident that killed a survey crew member on I-64 in late March.

 The crash happened on the morning of March 24 on Interstate 64 in Norfolk.
 The crash involved one car and a pedestrian.